The Kreher Preserve & Nature Center introduces it’s first, action-packed ADVENTURE CAMP!!

-Summer Adventure Camp is for upcoming 5th through 8th graders and runs Mon through Wed, July 20-22.
+Summer Adventure Camp is for upcoming 5th through 8th graders and runs Mon through Wed.
+We are offering two session for 2021: June 28-30 & July 19-21.
 Vans depart the Kreher Preserve & Nature Center (2222 N. College St) at 8:00 AM and return at 3:30 PM.
 Check out our itinerary below to learn more about this exciting and educational opportunity.

 Did you know that the marble used in the construction of the White House was quarried right here in Alabama!
 Sylacauga is home to some of “the finest white marble in the world” and campers will have opportunity to see where it comes from, and how it is wrestled from the earth.
 Campers will also learn how this marble has been used in the past and how and why that is different from how it is used today.

 As a site where prehistoric, indigenous Americans lived and died, DeSoto Caverns is one of the most beautiful and historic caves in the U.S. With a constant temperature of 60º, the caves were visited by native American traders, mined for gunpowder by Confederate soldiers, and home to the manufacture of moonshine during prohibition.
 Campers will learn all about this fascinating natural wonder with a guided tour of the caverns; and have time to enjoy the many other educational activities at the park.

 Kymulga Grist Mill